robert-j-webb/stackedit/safe eval.md

 >"But even if you did have an open source project that was trusted, people would still break it accidentally.

 I agree that this could be difficult.
-However, if the project is well maintained and doesn't grow in feature size too much, then it should be capable of stopi
+However, if the project is well maintained and doesn't grow in feature size too much, then it should be capable of stopping bugs

 >"Eval encourages developers to use eval everywhere, and that's going to cause problems!"